What Is Neuroplasticity?

 Finally, physical activity positively affects mood and stress management.
 That benefits the brain, as chronic stress has been linked to shrinkage in brain regions such as the hippocampus.

-3. Sleep Well
+3. Sleeping Well

 Sleep does that because it influences the expression of genes associated with building new synapses and strengthening existing synapses in the cortex and hippocampus.
 [12]

-4. Eat Healthy Diets
+4. Eating Healthy Diets

 Healthy diets provide vital nutrients for the growth, maintenance, and repair of brain cells and tissues.